Jack the Whipper

-John Andrew "Jack" Lepiarz (born July 11, 1988), better known by his stage names Jack the Whipper and Jacques Ze Whipper, is an American circus performer and social media personality.
-He is best known for his whip cracking stage show which he performs at several Renaissance festivals and posts on social media, where he has over 3 million followers.
+John Andrew "Jack" Lepiarz (born 1988), better known by his stage names Jack the Whipper and Jacques Ze Whipper, is an American circus performer and social media personality.
+He is best known for his whip cracking stage show which he performs at several Renaissance festivals and posts on social media, where he has 4 million followers.

 From 2010 to 2023, he was also a radio anchor and producer at WBUR in Boston, Massachusetts.

 Early life and education

 Lepiarz was born in Waco, Texas, to John Lepiarz, a circus clown and variety performer, and Linda Van Blerkom, an anthropology professor at Drew University.
 He grew up in Madison, New Jersey, attending Madison High School, from which he graduated in 2006.
 As a child, he would join his father traveling with the Big Apple Circus.
 His father would perform with bullwhips and throwing knives, and started teaching Jack around the age of 7.
 He received a bullwhip for Christmas when he was 17.

 Lepiarz described feeling ostracized by his school peers for his circus background: “Growing up in normal school, being the son of a circus parent, I was not the most popular person.
 They never let me forget that I was from the circus.
 In 2013, I suddenly noticed that a lot of people were getting into the circus arts.
 I was like, ‘Where was this six years ago?!’”
 He graduated in 2010 with a bachelor's degree in journalism from Emerson College.
 While attending Emerson, he was the news director at WERS Emerson College Radio, "basically living there" for two years.
 Lepiarz earned money as a street performer in Faneuil Hall and Harvard Square, using the personas "Jacques Ze Whipper" (sometimes alternately spelled "Whippeur" to emphasize the exaggerated French accent) and "Jack the Whipper" (both a reference to Jack the Ripper).